 The duration of this financial responsibility depends on one of the two following factors.

 - The applicant has gone through 40 qualifying quarters of work as described under the Social Security Act.
-In simple words, the applicant must have been a part of the US workforce for approximately 10 years.
+In simple words, the candidate must have been a part of the US workforce for approximately 10 years.

 Ignoring Medical Examination Requirements